coredns/coredns/middleware/kubernetes/README.md

 	  flattening to lower case and mapping of non-DNS characters to DNS characters in a standard way.)
 	* Expose arbitrary kubernetes repository data as TXT records?
-	* (done) ~~Support custom user-provided templates for k8s names.
-A string provided in the middleware configuration like `{service}.{namespace}.{type}` defines the template of how to construct record names for the zone.
-This example would produce `myservice.mynamespace.svc.cluster.local`.
-(Basic template implemented.
-Need to slice zone out of current template implementation.)~~
-	* (done) ~~Implement namespace filtering to different zones.
-That is, zone "a.b" publishes services from namespace "foo", and zone "x.y" publishes services from namespaces "bar" and "baz".
-(Basic version implemented -- need test cases.)~~
 * DNS Correctness
 	* Do we need to generate synthetic zone records for namespaces?
 	* Do we need to generate synthetic zone records for the skydns synthetic zones?